lsst-sqre/nublado1/README.md

 * The CILogon authenticator will eventually have similar features, but those have not yet been fully developed.

-### Enable DNS

-* Update the DNS record you created to point at the externally-visible IP address you just determined.

 ## Using the Service

-* Using a web browser, go to the DNS name you registered.
-You should be prompted to authenticate with GitHub, to choose an image from the menu (if that's how you set up your JupyterHub config), and then you should be redirected to your lab pod.
+* Using a web browser, go to the DNS name you registered and updated with the external endpoint.
+You should be prompted to authenticate with GitHub, to choose an image from the menu (if that's how you set up your JupyterHub config), and then you should be redirected to your lab pod after selection.

 ## Building